 Learn how to make the countdown to Christmas even more magical with this simple and inexpensive DIY advent calendar.
-Please note: affiliate links are used in this post.
-Please see my disclosures for more information.
+Kids will love discovering small gifts in the calendar’s buckets!

 On chilly December mornings, you’ll find me snuggled under our fluffy down comforter, anticipating the firm jab of a little finger on my forehead.